matrix-org/matrix-spec-proposals/drafts/general_api.rst

 connection and hits the event stream forcing the device online before the "appear offline" state can be set).
 When the client has not hit the event stream for a certain period of time, the home server can treat the user as "offline".
+The user can also set a global *per-user* appear offline flag.

-The user should also be able to set their presence via a direct API, without having to hit the event stream.
+The user should also be able to set their presence state via a direct API, without having to hit the event stream.
 The home server will set a timer when the connection ends, after which it will set that device to offline.

 As the idle flag and online state is determined per device, there needs to be a union algorithm to merge these into a single state and flag per user, which will